MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 All list-returning methods return operators sorted by ascending priority.
-The returned operator objects are references into C++-owned memory; do not store them past the end of your plugin function.
+The returned operator objects are references into C++-owned memory; do not store/access them past the end of your plugin function.

 3.3 Complete Working Example
 -----------------------------